 The MATLAB Reservoir Simulation Toolbox (MRST) is developed by the Computational Geosciences group in the Department of Applied Mathematics at SINTEF ICT.

-Version 2016b was released on the 14th of December 2016, and can be downloaded under the terms of the GNU General Public License (GPL).
+Version 2017a was released on the 15th of May 2017, and can be downloaded under the terms of the GNU General Public License (GPL).

 MRST is a free open-source software for reservoir modelling and simulation.
 The software is mainly intended as a toolbox for rapid prototyping and demonstration of new simulation methods and modeling concepts.
 Like Matlab, the software is not a simulator, but offers a wide range of data structures and computational methods you can easily combine to make your own custom-made modelling and simulation tools.
 The functionality is organized into: